Getting started

 Visit your browser to see the results.

-Let's begin by exploring Stratox's template system for creating dynamic views and components.
+Let's begin by exploring Stratox's template system for creating dynamic layout and block components.
 Later on, we'll discuss controllers.

-Let's proceed by creating a new template view file named src/templates/views/text.js.
+Proceed by creating a new template layout file named src/templates/views/Start.js.

 return `